i-on-project/teams/docs/api/resources/teams.md

 }
 ```

-#### Get Team
+#### Get Team - Student

-This returns a single response.
+This returns a single team item.
 The user must be apart of the team to make such request.

 ```http
 GET /api/orgs/{orgId}/classrooms/{classId}/teams/{teamId}